Label-free microscope for rheological imaging of cells: Results

 We detect the spatially filtered output field of the microscope with a 200~kHz bandwidth photodetector that can handle optical powers as high as 10~mW, far above the maximum that can typically be used with a CMOS camera.
-The photodetector has noise-equivalent power of 0.25~pW$/\sqrt{\rm{Hz}}$ (Newport model 2001-FS-M), allowing shot-noise limited performance even at detected powers as low as 110~pW.
+The photodetector (Newport model 2001-FS-M) has noise-equivalent power of 0.25~pW$/\sqrt{\rm{Hz}}$, allowing shot-noise limited performance even at detected powers as low as 110~pW.